COVID-19 (Novel Coronavirus) Information

 - Am I required to wear a face covering in the Airport?

-To help prevent the spread of droplets containing COVID-19, all County of Orange residents and visitors shall wear face coverings inside any indoor public space, as required by the California Department of Public Health (CDPH).
+To help prevent the spread of droplets containing COVID-19, all County of Orange residents and visitors must wear face coverings inside any indoor public space, as required by the California Department of Public Health (CDPH).
 For more information and a list of individuals who are exempt, please see the Guidance for the Use of Face Coverings issued by the CDPH.

 - What measures are in place at the Airport to protect travelers?